Dental Implant Restorations

 What Are the Types of Dental Implant Restorations?

 Dental implants are a versatile teeth replacement option and, as such, can act as the foundation for many different types of restorations.
-Depending on your unique dental needs, Dr. Skasko may recommend you receive a single crown, multiple individual crowns, a fixed bridge replacing three teeth or an entire upper/lower dental arch, or an implant-supported denture.
+Depending on your unique dental needs, Dr. Skasko may recommend you receive a single crown, multiple individual crowns, a fixed dental bridge replacing three teeth or an entire upper/lower dental arch, or an implant-supported denture.
 To determine the most appropriate option, he utilizes a cone beam computed tomography (CBCT) digital X-ray which creates a 3D rendering of the patient’s current presentation.
 He and his surgical team then use the CBCT scan coupled with facial and intraoral digital camera images to analyze and determine the number and location of the teeth being replaced.

 If only one tooth is missing, or there are multiple missing teeth in different areas of the mouth, each tooth may be replaced with its own implant post, custom abutment, and porcelain crown.
 When a single tooth replacement is necessary, a tooth can potentially be removed, implant placed, and tooth restored with a temporary crown all in the same day.
 The tooth is then ready to place the final restoration in as little as 2.5 months.